aarczynski/javamicroservicesdemo/README.md

 * **company** - a simple CRUD microservice.
 Data model consists of two tables: department and employee.
 They are in many-to-many relationship (an employee can work in multiple departments, while a department may have multiple employees).
 * **data-generator** - a utility tool to generate SQL file(s) to populate test database with significant amount of data.
 This code does not use collections and streams for performance reasons.
 * **load-test** - a module running pre-defined load tests using Gatling.
 * **observability** - dashboards showing the company app performance and logs in Grafana.
 Micrometer is used to gather data in Prometheus.
 Loki is used for aggregating logs.
-Tempo gathers data for traces
+Tempo gathers traces about methods time execution.

 # Running locally
 Requires JDK17+, Docker, and Docker Compose installed on your machine.